 The Strawberry Layer

-The second layer is strawberry jello combined with Apple Pucker.
+The second layer is strawberry jello combined with Strawberry Pucker.

 Let the jello cool for 15 or 20 minutes before spooning it on top of the pudding layer or you’ll end up with a pudding-jello mix rather than layers.

 Also, the pudding layer is pretty soft so you can’t just pour the jello in from the bowl.
 Doing that will create a big hole in the pudding layer.
 Use a gravy ladle or cupcake scoop to spoon the jello onto the top of the pudding.